mjeveritt/docker-unit-alpine/README.pdo.md

-# PrivateBin on Nginx, php-fpm & Alpine with PostgreSQL, MariaDB & MySQL backend
+# PrivateBin on Nginx Unit & Alpine with PostgreSQL, MariaDB & MySQL backend

 **PrivateBin** is a minimalist, open source online [pastebin](https://en.wikipedia.org/wiki/Pastebin) where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256bit AES in [Galois Counter mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode).